datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 | 3  | Julia   | Vancouver | 4       |
 | 4  | Ryan    | Toronto   | 2       |
 | 5  | Emily   | Hamilton  | 1       |
----

 `@script`
-Assume we have two tables.
-One named 'Student'has the records of the student names, their cities and major ids.The second table named 'Major'includes the Major ids and major names.
-Now, I want to join these tables to create a view.

 ---